Creating Your First Monitor

 2. Configure the Basics

-- URL : The full URL of the endpoint you want to test (e.g., https://openstat.us).
+- URL: The full URL of the endpoint you want to test (e.g.,

-Once you’ve set the URL, we’ll automatically begin tracking key metrics for every check:
+As soon as you enter the URL, our monitoring tool will automatically begin tracking key performance metrics for every check, including:

 -